shecodes4real/alx-system_engineering-devops/0x01-shell_permissions/README.md

-sets the permission to the file with no owner or group permission but others have
+sets the mode of the file hello to -rwxr-x-wx